 Corporate Solutions for Keeping Employees and Clients Safe

-Social distancing is likely to remain an important part of keeping the coronavirus pandemic under control, even after people start returning to work.
+Social distancing is likely to remain an important part of keeping people safe.
 No matter how the situation plays out, it will still be important for everyone to do what they can to mitigate the spread of the virus.
 That’s especially true at work, where people spend the majority of their time and where they spend it close to others.

 Many businesses will have to make changes of one kind or another in order to have people return to work safely.
-Fortunately, there are many options for permanent or temporary partitions and structures that can help reduce the risk of coronavirus and other illness transmission at work.
+Fortunately, there are many options for permanent or temporary partitions and structures that can help reduce the risk of illness transmission at work.

 Modern partition systems have smooth, solid surfaces that are: